response_process() is intended primarily for internal use in client

 Function that produces an informative error message from the primary input,

-.
-It must return a character vector.- remember
+resp.
+It must return a character vector.- error_class

 Whether to remember the most recently processed response.